MBarc/Ghost-Hunting-PhantomSense/README.md

 ## Usage
 1. Power on the device.
-2. Monitor output signals from the device to identify detections.
-   - Example: LED blinking, buzzer sound, or serial console messages.
-3. Observe the environment and validate detection events.
+2. Monitor the green LEDs on the device.
+You have a positive reading when both LEDs are lit up.

 ---